 January to December is the best time to visit the temple as the weather remains quite comfortable for taking a stroll in and around the temple.

 The people living in Goa are commonly referred to as Goans.
 Generally, the people of Goa like to wear some really colourful and bright clothing.
 But still, the women here prefer to wear a 9-yard Sari and Pano Bhaju along with traditional jewellery.
-The men, especially the fishermen can be seen carrying bright shirts and half pants.
+The men, especially the fishermen, can be seen carrying bright shirts and half pants.
 And the traditional attire which the tribal people wear is Kashti that is basically a loincloth along with a blanket on their shoulders, also known as ‘Kunbi Palloo’.
 Coming on to the food, the people of Goa consider eating fish curry and rice.
 The food here is a brilliant mix of Konkani, Brazilian and Portuguese styled cuisine.

 By Air.
-The nearest airport is situated in Dabolim which is located at an approximate distance of 25-30 kilometers from Panaji.
+The nearest airport is situated in Dabolim which is located at an approximate distance of 25-30 kilometres from Panaji.
 It has very good connectivity with other domestic flights as well as good international connectivity.
 You can easily reach here from some of the major cities like Delhi, Pune, Kolkata etc.

 By Road.
 Travelling to Goa via road is the kind of experience that every millennial looks forward to.
 And this place has very good connectivity via roads.
 Apart from that, you can also opt for bus service.
 The nearest bus stand is the Kadamba bus stand located in Panaji.